iiab/iiab/roles/maps/CATALOG_DETAILS.md

 This guide is for [`maps-catalog.json`](https://github.com/iiab/iiab/blob/master/roles/maps/maps-catalog.json), which is the catalog of the latest data available for IIAB Maps.
 The only truly valid version of this guide is is [here](https://github.com/iiab/iiab/blob/master/roles/maps/CATALOG_DETAILS.md).
-ASSUME ALL OTHER COPIES ARE STALE (OUT OF DATE!)
+ASSUME ALL OTHER COPIES (INCLUDING THE ONE ON YOUR IIAB) ARE STALE (OUT OF DATE!)

 * [IIAB Maps Catalog](https://github.com/iiab/iiab/blob/master/roles/maps/)
 * [IIAB Maps Documentation](https://github.com/iiab/iiab/blob/master/roles/maps/README.md)